 The standard way to build Weborama compliant ads is to use our templates as starting point for your creations.
 Although this is the common way, sometimes we get the question, how can I use Animate CC for my creation if it is not a template?
 And, does this affect the standard way of building ads?
 The answer is, yes, Animate CC material can be integrated in our platform.

 Existing Adobe Animate CC creations can be integrated in our platform.
-There are three methods to do this:
+There are two methods to do this:

 - Move the Adobe Animate CC content into an existing Weborama template.